US suspects Niger villager betrayed Army troops

 The official wasn’t authorized to discuss the incident publicly so spoke on condition of anonymity.

-The joint U.S. and Niger team was initially sent on a routine mission to meet local tribal leaders and work with the Niger forces.
+The joint U.S.-Niger team was initially sent on a routine mission to meet local tribal leaders and work with the Niger forces.
 But after they had set out on Oct.
 3, they received a new assignment, the official said.
 They were asked to go to a location where the insurgent had last been seen, and collect intelligence.
-Because the insurgent was no longer in that area, military commanders believed the operation wasn't risky, the official said, adding there was no order to search for or find the AQIM member.
+Because the insurgent was no longer in that area, military commanders believed the operation wasn’t risky, the official said, adding there was no order to search for or find the AQIM member.

 Under the rules, U.S. troops in Niger can accompany local forces on missions when “the chances of enemy contact are unlikely.”
 The official said the decision to change the joint team’s mission may have met those rules because the AQIM insurgent was no longer there, but those are some of the questions the ongoing investigations will answer.

 U.S. military officials believe the intelligence mission went well during the night.
 But on their way back to their base in the morning, the U.S. and Niger troops stopped at a village about 85 kilometers (50 miles) north of Niger’s capital, Niamey.

 After getting supplies and meeting with tribal leaders, the joint patrol left the village.
 It is at that point, the official said, that the U.S. believes someone in the village alerted the IS-linked militants that American and Niger forces were in the area.

 The joint team was attacked about 200 kilometers (120 miles) north of Niamey, by what officials believe was a relatively new offshoot of the Islamic State group that calls itself Islamic State in the Sahel.
 That group is not believed to be connected to the AQIM leader that the other American special forces team has been looking for.

 The enemy fighters attacked on motorcycles, carrying rocket-propelled grenades and heavy machine guns, setting off a long and complex battle.